Hacker0x01/docs.hackerone.com/docs/programs/single-sign-on-sso-via-saml.md

  4. Disable your current configuration by clicking **Yes, disable SAML**.

- 5. Uncheck the check box for **Send password reset emails to affected users."
+ 5. Uncheck the check box for **Send password reset emails to affected users**.

 ![SAML Disable modal](./images/saml-disable-modal.png)

  6. Re-configure your SAML configuration with the new identity provider information by following steps 1-12 [here](single-sign-on-sso-via-saml.html#set-up).

- 7. Make sure the checkbox for *Notify existing users that SAML is enabled** is unchecked when the **Enable SAML** window pops up.
+ 7. Make sure the checkbox for **Notify existing users that SAML is enabled** is unchecked when the **Enable SAML** window pops up.

  8. Click **Enable**.